 One Credit Courses

-(Prof. Kennedy; Online Synchronous & In-Person; Experiential)
+(Prof. Kennedy; Online Synchronous & In-Person)

 This experiential course provides an introduction to taking and defending a deposition.
 Students will learn how to examine a deponent efficiently and strategically, deal with objections, prepare a witness for a deposition, and defend the witness and the deposition record.
 The relevant rules of civil procedure and professional responsibility will also be discussed.